 - 1. All administrator, director, specialists, or coordinators positions and who meet the Health carrier's eligibility requirements shall be eligible to participate in the group health insurance plan provided by the Board.
 The insurance carrier(s), program(s), and coverage(s) will be selected and determined by the Board. - B. Commencement and Termination of Benefits: Coverage will commence on the first day of the month after the employees first day of employment and continue as long as the employee remains employed by the district.
 The insurance benefits described in this handbook terminate according to the following schedule: - 1.
 If the administrator, director, specialists, or coordinators resigns or is terminated during the term of his/her individual contract district coverage shall cease on the last day of the month that the resignation or termination is effective. - 2.
 If the administrator, director, specialists, or coordinators retires at the end of a contract year health insurance will terminate at the end of the plan year.
 If an administrator, director or specialist retires mid-year.
-If a teacher retires mid-year health insurance will terminate at the end of their last employment month. - C. Premium Contribution: Administrators, Directors, Coordinators or Specialists will receive a \$16,200/\$7,200 contribution toward a family/single health plan and premium contribution will be pro-rated for less than 0.75 FTE employees.
-Premium contribution is pro-rated for less than 0.75 FTE employees.
+If a teacher retires mid-year health insurance will terminate at the end of their last employment month. - C. Premium Contribution: Administrators, Directors, Coordinators or Specialists will receive a \$17,200/\$7,700 contribution toward a family/single health plan and premium contribution will be pro-rated for less than 0.75 FTE employees.